Mang0la/Mang0la.github.io/Docker.md

 4. `cd wordpress` - moves to the neew directory
 5. `echo "something" > docker-compose.yml` - I echoed something to create a new file in the directory
 6. I then navigated to the directory using File Explorer and opened it with VScode (though you can use any other text editor)
-7. I pasted `version: "3"
+7. I pasted:
-# Defines which compose version to use
+`version: "3" `
-services:
+`# Defines which compose version to use services:`
-  # Services line define which Docker images to run.
+  `# Services line define which Docker images to run.
 In this case, it will be MySQL server and WordPress image.
   db:
     image: mysql:5.7
     # image: mysql:5.7 indicates the MySQL database container image from Docker Hub used in this installation.